 A facility that prepares food for an event and only delivers food and disposable utensils with no additional services provided does not require a catering permit.

-Cooks for hire: Any person hired to prepare and/or serve food at a private function.
+Cooks for hire: Any person hired to prepare and/or serve food at a private residence using ingredients and equipment provided by the private residence.
 No food or utensils may be stored, prepared or handled at the private home of the cook for hire.